How Is Debt Divided In A Divorce In California?

 Transcript:

 When dealing with a divorce case, chances are you’re going to have to figure out how to divide the debt.
-Whether it’s a community debt, needs to be divided equally, or whether it’s a separate debt that needs to be assigned to one of the parties.
+Whether it’s a community debt that needs to be divided equally or a separate debt that needs to be assigned to one of the parties, it is often helpful to work with an experienced divorce attorney in Arcadia.

 In this video, we’re going to talk about just that.
 What is considered as community debt?
 What’s considered a separate debt?
 And how the courts look at it as far as figuring out how to divide it, or not at all, and just assigning that debt to an individual?